zilliztech/claude-context/docs/getting-started/prerequisites.md

 # Prerequisites

-Before setting up Code Context, ensure you have the following requirements met.
+Before setting up Claude Context, ensure you have the following requirements met.

 ## Required Services